PROGRAMS & SERVICES

 Make a Report to the Police

 If you are not sure whether or not you want to make a report to the police, write down everything that you remember about the sexual assault (e.g., date and location, the time of day, description of the offender, what the offender did to you).
 Include even the smallest detail that you can recall, so you have this information on hand for a future report.
+Small details like what you recall with your 5 senses are all helpful.

 If you don't report a sexual assault to the police immediately, you may do so at a later date - even months or years after the offence.
 It should be noted, however, that providing sufficient evidence of a sexual assault to meet the police requirements re: laying a charge (and/or the court requirements re: a trial) usually becomes increasingly difficult as more time passes.